SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/agent/Webhook_Agent/v1WebhookAgent_TestWebhook.md

 Pings a webhook with a 'test' event, returns SUCCESS(true) or FAILURE(false) + the response from the webhook target.

 ## Online Restricted: ## The Webhook agent is not available in Online by default.
-Access must be requested specifically when app is registered.
+Access must be requested specifically when app is registered

 ## Query String Parameters